 “Behind the calm eyes of every mindful ultrarunner lies the focus, clarity, and alertness to run astonishing distances.”

 When you run mindfully, you gain a clear understanding that you’re in control of your internal environment.
 You become the observer of thought, instead of the thinker.
 Now you can eliminate self-limiting beliefs that prevent you from running longer distances.

 Mindful running teaches you how to eliminate limitations on the inside so you can run longer distances on the outside.

 When running, let go and feel the flow.
-When you align with the infinite, trust me, you’ll know.
+When you align with a limitless groove, trust me, you’ll know.

 When my body is broken on race day, I don’t look to my feet for strength, I look to the sky.

 “If you continuously focus on the finish line, running feels like an eternity.
 Whether you’re 200, 20, or 2 miles away, if you get stuck in the future, you suffer.”

 Clinging onto thoughts during a run will take you into the past and future.
 As a result, running creates suffering instead of joy.

 While running, you experience different sensations, senses, and urges.
 These experiences create thoughts, and it’s these thoughts that take you out timelessness; out of oneness.

 The point is this: in the present moment, time is non-existent, and reaching the finish line becomes very possible.